 ARRs have been available to network service and firm, point-to-point transmission service customers since June 1, 2003, when the annual ARR allocation was first implemented for the 2003 to 2004 planning period.
 The initial allocation covered the Mid-Atlantic Region and the AP Control Zone.
 For the 2006 to 2007 planning period, the choice of ARRs or direct allocation FTRs was available to eligible market participants in the AEP, DAY, DLCO and Dominion control zones.
-For the 2007 to 2008 and subsequent planning periods through the 2012 to 2013 planning period, all eligible market participants were allocated ARRs.
+For the 2007 to 2008 and subsequent planning periods through the 2010 to 2011 planning period, all eligible market participants were allocated ARRs.
+For the 2011 to 2012 planning period, the choice of ARRs or direct allocation FTRs was available to eligible market participants in the ATSI control zone.
+For the 2011 to 2012 planning period eligible participants in the DEOK zone could request incremental FTRs valid from January 1, 2012 through May 31, 2012.